sqorn/sqorn/README.md

 )
 ```

-Finally, the contributions of all clauses are joined together to construct a complete query object.
-This query object is passed to the underlying database library for execution.
+Finally, the contributions from all clauses are joined together to construct a complete SQL query with parameterized arguments.
+This query is passed to the underlying database library for execution.

 ```javascript
 { txt: 'select age from person where age > $1 and age < $2'
   arg: [7, 13] }
 ```

 ## Roadmap